 After Paul departed Thessalonica, men came who began to teach that the “Day of the Lord,” the Tribulation, had already begun.
 Those who had lost loved one’s to death, wondered where they were since Paul had taught them previously that before the Tribulation began, Jesus would come and raise the dead who loved Jesus and translate the living who loved the Lord, giving both the living and the dead, new eternal bodies, meeting Him in the air.

 Paul’s First Visit to Thessalonica:

 For those who claim that the Bible does not teach a “Rapture” of believers, it is very difficult to maintain this assertion in light of the above verses.
-Paul begins his statement by telling the believers in this church that the purpose of the following text is to inform them of what has happened to those who have died already, believing in Jesus.
+Paul begins his statement by telling the believers in this church that the purpose of the letter was to inform the believers in Jesus of what had happened to those who have died already, believing in Jesus.

 The phrase: “those who have fallen asleep,” is a polite way of saying; those who have died.

 Paul then states that “if we believe that Jesus died and rose again,” this is the qualifying part of this text; a person must first believe that Jesus has died for their sins and rose again, then the rest is applicable.
 If we do not believe that Jesus died for our sins, then this verse does not apply to us.

 Paul states that God will bring those who have formerly died, with Jesus, when He comes again for His church, and here is how it will happen:

 “We who are alive,” at the time that Jesus returns, “will not be taken before those who have already died.”
 First, Jesus will resurrect those who have died believing in Him.
 Then, those who are alive at that time, will also be “caught up” to meet the Lord; “In the air.”
 The Greek word that was used for “caught up,” here, is Harpazo; a sudden taking by force.
 The Latin word for “caught up,” is rapturo, from where we get our modern word: Rapture.